alephium/www/src/content/news/second-developer-workshop-re-implementing-friend-tech-s-smart-contract-in-ralph-806e3f6551aa/index.md

 The first step starts with a minimalistic Friend.Tech smart contract comprising a single readable field and a function to update the owner field.
 Packed with it, there is a deployment and a transaction script to call it, alongside a simple test to verify the ownership update functionality.

-Transaction scripts are a flexible tool to call smart contracts and, if you want more information about them, you can check the first dev workshop, where they were <a href="https://www.youtube.com/watch?v=YblUxEcXQuY&amp;t=2080s" >explained in more details</a>.
+Transaction scripts are a flexible tool to call smart contracts and, if you want more information about them, you can check the first dev workshop, where they were [explained in more details](https://www.youtube.com/watch?v=YblUxEcXQuY&amp;t=2080s).

 <figure id="7168" class="graf graf--figure graf--iframe graf-after--p">